 PHASE I: Determine, insofar as possible, the scientific and technical merit and feasibility of ideas that appear to have commercial potential.
 Additionally, must validate the product-market fit between the proposed solution and a potential AF stakeholder.
 Define a clear, immediately actionable plan with the proposed solution and the AF customer.
-This feasibility study should directly address:
+This feasibility study should directly:

-- 1. Clearly identify the prime potential AF end user(s) from the non-Defense commercial offering to solve the AF need, i.e., how it has been modified. - 2.
+- 1. Determine the prime potential AF end-user(s) and the scientific and technical R/R&D required for the non-Defense product to solve the organization(s) need(s). - 2.
 Describe integration cost and feasibility with current mission-specific products. - 3.
 Describe if and how the demonstration can be used by other DoD or Governmental customers